-Pechacek said good things happen when MCC students open doors to opportunities that SkillsUSA presents.
-Shiner is glad he opened the door when Joe Baker, an auto collision instructor, encouraged him to compete.
+Pechacek said good things happen when MCC Maass, who started the digital cinema production competition in Nebraska, said he's excited to see students open doors to opportunities that SkillsUSA presents.
+Shiner is glad he opened the the College's participation continue to evolve door when Joe Baker, an auto collision instructor, and thankful for the support of the Metropolitan Community College Foundation. encouraged him to compete.